RockitBootcamp/Student-Resources/JavaScript/13 AMD/README.md

 In order to use an AMD module somewhere in your application, you'll need to require it in.

-Using the multiplication we defined above, here's an example of how to require it:
+Using the multiplication module we defined above, here's an example of how to require it:

 ```js
 requirejs(['multiply'], function(multiply) {